 Cardinality estimation is a fundamental task in database query processing and optimization.
-As shown in recent papers, machine learning (ML)-based approaches can deliver more accurate cardinality estimations than traditional approaches.
-However, a lot of example queries have to be executed during the model training phase to learn a data-dependent ML model leading to a very time-consuming training phase.
-Many of those example queries use the same base data, have the same query structure, and only differ in their predicates.
-Thus, index structures appear to be an ideal optimization technique at first glance.
-However, their benefit is limited.
-To speed up this model training phase, our core idea is to determine a predicate-independent pre-aggregation of the base data and to execute the example queries over this pre-aggregated data.
-Based on this idea, we present a specific aggregate-enabled training phase for ML-based cardinality estimation approaches in this paper.
-As we are going to show with different workloads in our evaluation, we are able to achieve an average speedup of 63 with our aggregate-enabled training phase.
+As shown in recent papers, machine learning (ML)-based approaches may deliver more accurate cardinality estimations than traditional approaches.
+However, a lot of training queries have to be executed during the model training phase to learn a data-dependent ML model making it very time-consuming.
+Many of those training or example queries use the same base data, have the same query structure, and only differ in their selective predicates.
+To speed up the model training phase, our core idea is to determine a predicate-independent pre-aggregation of the base data and to execute the example queries over this pre-aggregated data.
+Based on this idea, we present a specific aggregate-based training phase for ML-based cardinality estimation approaches in this paper.
+As we are going to show with different workloads in our evaluation, we are able to achieve an average speedup of 63 with our aggregate-based training phase and thus outperform indexes.

 |Publication status||Published - 19 May 2020|